 What Unethical Breeding Has Done To Bulldogs

 Over the past 100 years the Bulldog has gone from a great athlete to one of the unhealthiest breeds around.
-And the problem of course is man made.
+And despite numerous concerns about their health & overall well-being they continue to rise in popularity.
+And the problem, of course, is completely man made.

-We’ve bred Bulldogs to be extreme; shortened their snouts and legs, increased the size of their skull, and of yes, we’ve even made their underbite a desirable feature.
-What have we really done to bulldogs?
+We’ve bred Bulldogs to be extreme; we shortened their snouts and legs, increased the size of their skull, and of yes, we’ve even made their underbite a desirable feature.
+But when it comes to the welfare of the breed itself we need to ask ourselves: what has unethical breeding done to Bulldogs?

-You know the Bulldog; with their stocky build, flat face, and underbite they’re one of the easiest recognizable breeds.
-They used to be a healthy, athletic dog; what we have now is a short, stocky breed plagued with health problems.
+We all know the Bulldog; with their stocky build, flat face, and underbite they’re one of the most recognizable breeds.
+And what once used to be a healthy, athletic dog is now a short, stocky breed plagued with health problems.

-Despite numerous health concerns they’ve gained a lot of popularity amongst dog owners rising from the 16th most popular AKC registered breed in 2003 to number 5 in 2014.
-They make wonderful companions – generally laid back and easy going.
-But the Bulldog is plagued with numerous health concerns which can leave many loving owners heartbroken.
+Despite numerous health concerns they’ve gained a lot of popularity amongst dog owners, rising from the 16th most popular AKC registered breed in 2003 to number 5 in 2014.
+And while Bulldogs make wonderful companions personality wise, the numerous health problems that plague the breed have left many owners heartbroken.

-To many they’re an adorable barrel chested companion, to others they’re the poster child for what’s gone wrong with dog breeding.
-What have we done to the Bulldog?
+To some the Bulldog is an adorable barrel chested companion, to others they’re the poster child for what’s gone wrong with dog breeding.

 Commonly referred to as the English Bulldog the term “Bulldog” can be traced back to the year 1568.
 They were originally bred in England to help control livestock.